PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

   Should the failsafe clear, the executor gets reactivated.
 - This allows multiple executors to coexist.
 - Executors cannot activate other executors.
-- Within the SDK, a mode executor is always implemented in combination with a custom mode.
+- Within the library, a mode executor is always implemented in combination with a custom mode.

 :::note
 - These definitions guarantee that a user can take away control from a custom mode or executor at any point in time by commanding a mode switch through RC or a GCS.